haribharadwaj/syllabi/PurdueSLHS553_ImplantableDevices.md

 ## Attendance Policy
 Although face-to-face meeting in class is the primary modality of instruction, the lectures will also be available remotely via synchronous Zoom sessions, and asynchronously via recorded video.
-Attendance in-person is generally expected for all classes throughout the semester.
-However, if you need to be absent or attend remotely for any unavoidable reasons, please inform the instructor in a timely manner (if the situation permits).
+In-person attendance is generally expected for all classes throughout the semester.
+However, absence or remote attendance due any unavoidable reasons will be accommodated.
+If you need to miss a class or attend remotely, please inform the instructor in a timely manner (if the situation permits).
 In such cases, it is your responsibility to catch up with the material that you miss using the asynchronously available video recordings.
-If extended absence and schedule adjustments are necessitated by unavoidable circumstances, please contact the instructor for making alternate arrangements as soon as the situation permits.
+If extended absence and schedule adjustments are necessitated by unavoidable circumstances, please contact the instructor for working out alternate arrangements as soon as the situation permits.
 Note that office hours and the discussion forum are available to assist you as well.